All About Liver Cancer

 Clinical trials are extremely important in furthering our knowledge of this disease.
 It is through clinical trials that we know what we do today, and many exciting new therapies are currently being tested.
 Talk to your healthcare provider about participating in clinical trials in your area.
 You can also explore currently open clinical trials using the OncoLink Clinical Trials Matching Service.

 Follow Up Care and Survivorship

 Close follow-up after treatment for liver cancer is critical because of the high rate of recurrence in patients who have been treated and because of the high risk of developing a second liver cancer in patients with severe liver cirrhosis.
-It is recommended that follow up care be performed every 3-6 months for the first two years following treatment, then every 6-12 months.
+It is recommended that follow-up care be performed every 3-6 months for the first two years following treatment, then every 6-12 months.
 Follow-up care should include treatment of underlying medical problems such as hepatitis or alcoholism, routine blood tests including blood markers such as AFP, and radiographic imaging such as CT scans and MRIs.
-Prompt evaluation and treatment of suspicious findings is critical.
+Prompt evaluation and treatment of suspicious findings are critical.

-Fear of recurrence, relationships and sexual health, financial impact of cancer treatment, employment issues, and coping strategies are common emotional and practical issues experienced by liver cancer survivors.
+Fear of recurrence, relationships and sexual health, the financial impact of cancer treatment, employment issues, and coping strategies are common emotional and practical issues experienced by liver cancer survivors.
 Your healthcare team can identify resources for support and management of these challenges faced during and after cancer.

 Cancer survivorship is a relatively new focus of oncology care.
 With some15 million cancer survivors in the US alone, there is a need to help patients transition from active treatment to survivorship.
 What happens next, how do you get back to normal, what should you know and do to live healthy going forward?
 A survivorship care plan can be a first step in educating yourself about navigating life after cancer and helping you communicate knowledgeably with your healthcare providers.
 Create a survivorship care plan today on OncoLink.